-Without a doubt spearing my first whitetail will be ingrained like a tattoo in my head the rest of my life, and it was just a doe!
-The amount of work/training I had put in, hours in the field, and the challenge alone to take a non-baited whitetail was just insanely difficult.
-As soon as you think it is easy because as a bow hunter there’s always deer right under you (trust me, I have heard it a thousand times) you’ll soon find out it is anything but easy.
+Without a doubt spearing my first whitetail will be ingrained like a tattoo in my head for the rest of my life, and it was just a doe!
+The amount of work/training I had put in, hours in the field and the challenge alone to take a non-baited whitetail was just insanely difficult.
+As soon as you think it is easy because as a bow hunter, there’s always deer right under you (trust me, I have heard it a thousand times) you’ll soon find out it is anything but easy.
 The learning curve is off the charts!
-So, to accomplish it in my first season hunting was incredible.
+So, to accomplish it in my first season of hunting was incredible.
 I’ve never been a very emotional hunter, but I was an absolute wreck when I watched that spear hit, and the deer go down.

 Do you have a favorite wild game recipe?

 Yes!
 Dove Risotto!
 This is why when September 1st arrives until the doves fly south you will rarely find me anywhere but out in a field with a shotgun or bow filling (yes, we wing shoot doves) my freezer with as many of those tasty breasts as I can!